qTeki/Auto-Scan/README.md

 # Auto Scan
  A Bash script for automated port and service scanning using nmap.

-  Discailmer: This script is intended to be used in CTF only due to its loudness and unsafe code.
+  Discailmer: This script is intended to be used in CTF only due to its loudness.
 # Usage:

 Run the command as root